-These journals focus on natural resource science and you may want to order some for your children.
-If you go to either web site and follow the directions below, you may sign up for an account and submit an order.
+This journal focuses on natural resource science and you may want to order some for your children.
+If you go to the website and follow the directions below, you may sign up for an account and submit an order.

 Project WET (Water Education for Teachers) is a nonprofit water education program and publisher for educators and young people ages 5-18.
 The program facilitates and promotes awareness, appreciation, knowledge, and stewardship of water resources through the dissemination of classroom-ready teaching aids and the establishment of internationally sponsored Project WET programs.

 Project WILD (Wildlife Education for Teachers) is an interdisciplinary conservation and environmental education program emphasizing wildlife.
 The program is designed for educators of kindergarten through twelfth grade.
 Project WILD capitalizes on the natural interest that children and adults have in wildlife by providing hands-on activities that enhance student learning in all subject and skill areas.
 Project WILD educational materials are provided to educators through practical, interactive workshops.

 Project Learning Tree is a conservation and environmental education program.
 Project Learning Tree uses the forest as a “window” to the world to increase students’ understanding of our environment; stimulate students’ critical and creative thinking; develop students’ ability to make informed decisions on environmental issues; and instill in students the commitment to take responsible action on behalf of the environment.